hfairs/upload-server-rs/README.md

 # upload-server-rs

-A high-performance, streaming file upload server built in Rust, purpose-designed for transferring large binary assets such as AI model artifacts, datasets, and checkpoints.
-It handles uploads with minimal memory overhead by streaming data directly to the backend without buffering entire files in memory.
+A high-performance, streaming file upload server built in Rust, purpose-designed for transferring large binary assets such as machine learning model artifacts, datasets, and checkpoints.
+Uploads are streamed directly to the backend with minimal memory overhead — no full-file buffering.

-The architecture follows Domain-Driven Design (DDD) with a Ports and Adapters (Hexagonal Architecture) pattern, cleanly separating core domain logic from infrastructure concerns.
-This makes the system highly extensible: both the inbound transport layer and the storage backend are defined as ports with swappable adapter implementations.

-Currently supported adapters:

-HTTP — inbound transport for streaming multipart and chunked uploads MinIO / S3 — outbound storage backend via the S3-compatible API

-Additional adapters — such as gRPC or SFTP on the ingress side, or alternative object stores and local filesystem targets on the egress side — can be introduced without touching domain logic.

 ## Architecture

-Hexagonal (ports & adapters):
+The system follows **Domain-Driven Design (DDD)** with a **Ports & Adapters (Hexagonal Architecture)** pattern, cleanly separating core domain logic from infrastructure concerns.
+Both the inbound transport layer and the storage backend are defined as ports with swappable adapter implementations, making the system straightforward to extend:

 ```
 adapters/incoming   → HTTP (Axum)
 applications        → Uploader (orchestration)
 domain/ports        → UploadService (service), ObjectStorageSpi (SPI)
 domain/value_objects→ Bucket, StoragePath, Object, Error, etc.
-adapters/outgoing   → MinIO adapter
+adapters/outgoing   → MinIO adapter (S3-compatible)
 infrastructure      → HTTP error mapping
 testing             → In-memory fake client
 ```

+Additional adapters — such as gRPC or SFTP implementing the incoming port (UploadService), or alternative object stores and local filesystem implementing the outgoing port (ObjectStorageSpi) — can be introduced without touching domain logic.

 ## Local MinIO setup